met4citizen/Hypergraph/README.md

 Wherever the left-hand side pattern `(1,1,2)(2,3,4)` is found on the hypergraph, it is replaced with the  right-hand side pattern `(1,5,4)(2,5,3)(5,5,4)`.
-The two sides must be separated with an arrow symbol `->`.
+The two sides must be separated with an arrow `->`.

 The system supports several rules.
 The rules must be separated with a semicolon `;` or written on separate lines.
 A rule without the right-hand side is used as the initial state of the spatial hypergraph.

 Hyperedge patterns can be described by using numbers and/or characters.
 Several types of parentheses are supported.
 For example, a rule like